KeyserDSoze/Rystem/README.md

 ## Rystem

-Rystem is a open-source framework to improve the System in .Net
+Rystem is a open-source framework to improve .Net

 ### Help the project